The Rose Field

 The Rose Field is a fantasy novel by Philip Pullman.
 It is the third volume in The Book of Dust series and the final book about the character Lyra Silvertongue.
 The book was published on 23 October 2025 by David Fickling Books in association with Penguin Random House and Alfred A. Knopf.
-The Rose Field is set directly after The Secret Commonwealth, which was published in 2019.
+The Rose Field is set directly after The Secret Commonwealth, published in 2019.

-The story follows the events of the previous book, as Lyra is alone in search of her dæmon and Malcolm has travelled in search of her.
-It is set twenty years or so after the events of La Belle Sauvage and ten years after the conclusion of the His Dark Materials trilogy.

 Title

-The "Rose Field" of the title refers to a field in the sense of a magnetic or gravitational field, first mentioned in the opening chapters of Northern Lights during a discussion of the mysterious phenomenon called Dust.
-The Rose Field was previously known as the Rusakov field.
-It is the field of Dust.
+The "Rose Field" of the title refers to a field in the sense of a magnetic or gravitational field.
+It was first mentioned (under the name Rusakov Field) in the opening chapters of Northern Lights during a discussion of the mysterious phenomenon called Dust.

+Setting

+The setting is a world dominated by the Magisterium, an international theocracy which actively suppresses heresy.
+In this world, humans' souls naturally exist outside of their bodies in the form of sapient "dæmons" in animal form which accompany, aid, and comfort their humans.
+An important plot device is the alethiometer, a truth-telling symbol reader.

+The story immediately follows the events of the previous novel, The Secret Commonwealth.
+Lyra is in search of her dæmon, Pantalaimon, and Malcolm is searching for Lyra.
+The novel is set twenty years or so after the events of La Belle Sauvage and ten years after the conclusion of the His Dark Materials trilogy.